Ernyoke/certified-aws-solutions-architect-professional/02-networking/direct-connect.md

 ## Direct Connect Link Aggregation Groups (LAG)

 - LAG: allows to take multiple physical connections and configure them to act as one
-- From speed perspective: the speed is increases linearly depending on the number of connections
+- From speed perspective: the speed increases linearly depending on the number of connections
 - LAG do provide resilience, although AWS does not market them as such.
 They do not provide any resilience regarding hardware failure or the failure of entire location
 - LAGs use an Active/Active architecture, maximum 4 connection can be part of the LAG
 - All connections must have the same speed and terminate at the same DX location